 Also, welcome to making the world a kinder place through what you're eating.
 If you're feeling a bit overwhelmed by the sudden change in diet, I absolutely understand.
 I've been there.

 Still, going vegan can be daunting at first.
-If you're new to veganism and struggling, you might want to check out my guide on How to Go Vegan (10 Steps to Make it Stick).
-Otherwise, read on to find my top tips for vegan meal prepping.
-I'll have you organised in no time!
+If you're new to veganism and struggling, you might want to check out my guide on How to Go Vegan (in 10 Steps).

 You can even make large batches of your favourite breakfasts like this Chocolatey Pecan Chia Cereal and store them in the fridge overnight, then grab and go in the morning!